LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 #### Layout and design

-The form layout and design will be the same as the web messaging secure form view.
+The form layout and design will be the same as the Web Messaging secure form view.

 The form design and colors will be inherited from the default window design elements, which are: